cotes2020/jekyll-theme-chirpy/_posts/2021-10-15-current-charge-fundamental-quantity.md

 _Thus, $$\sqrt{G}$$ represents $$\frac{1}{\sqrt{2}}$$ times the escape velocity of a spherical body whose mass is numerically equal to its radius in the system of units concerned._

-_Presto, current is more fundamental than charge when it comes to writing it down in terms of nature's deepest facts._"
+_Presto, current is more fundamental than charge when it comes to writing it down in terms of nature's deepest facts."

 Saying this, the legendary physicist walks to the counter and picks up a drink.
 There is a big round of applause, the bartender being the loudest.
 For the first time in a really long time, Charge and Current smile at each other and shake hands.